E011011101001/KUASAL/README.md

 - PandA
 - IIMC websites

+## Features

+- Auto Login
+- Auto redirecting to the login page (and then auto login) at
+  - The PandA welcome page
+  - The PandA logged out page
+- Centering KULASIS

 ## Privacy Concerns

 This userscript collects **nothing**.
 Your ID and password are locally stored only (using `GM.setValue`).